DankSteelMemes/Combolist-Breaker/README.md

 It should be fairly easy to add in another type if you would like.

-#What needs to be done
+# What needs to be done

-Todo:
     password -> sushsure@email.com
     Make delimiter section for this.
 Password is on the wrong side.
     Make this cleaner and maybe bring it all into a function that lets